ncukondo/Annotated-bibliography/Citizen Development.md

 ## Challenges

-- limitations of contemporary LCDPs
+- limitations of contemporary LCDPs [@Binzer2022-bg]
-- question the abilities of citizen developers
+- question the abilities of citizen developers [@Binzer2022-bg]
-  - firms perceive application development on
-LCDPs still as complex task that requires specialized skills
+  - firms perceive application development on [@Binzer2022-bg] LCDPs still as complex task that requires specialized skills
 - integration limitations
 - quality concerns
 - security concerns
   - Shadow IT
     - the use and management of any IT technologies, solutions, services and infrastructure without formal approval and support of the internal IT department [@Carroll2023-jx]

-[@Binzer2022-bg]
+- Development with Low/No-Code is challenging for an experienced software developer [@Hallberg2021-hy]

 ## Enablers